minecraftforum/rules/rules/support/rules.markdown

 ## Tutorials and FAQs

 This section is meant for tutorials or FAQs relating to its appropriate parent section
-    [This topic](http://www.minecraftforum.net/forum-154/announcement-70-how-to-submit-a-tutorial-or-faq-thread/) has information on how to submit a tutorial or an faq.
+    [This topic](http://www.minecraftforum.net/forum-154/announcement-70-how-to-submit-a-tutorial-or-faq-thread/) has information on how to submit a tutorial or an FAQ.

 * __Topics must be kept up-to-date__